keithasaurus/koda-validate/docs/how_to/runtime_type_checking.rst

 Annotated Validators
 ^^^^^^^^^^^^^^^^^^^^
-You can use typing.Annotated to customize how a type signature is validated.
+You can use ``typing.Annotated`` to customize how the arguments and / or return value are validated -- using the same kinds of :class:`Validator<koda_validate.Validator>`\s used in data validation.

 .. testcode:: annotated